Nevada County, Arkansas

-Dorcheat Bayou, a 122-mile stream, begins in Nevada County.
-It flows south into Columbia County and across the border into Webster Parish, Louisiana, where it flows into Lake Bistineau and ultimately Loggy Bayou, forming a continuous passage to the Red River.
-In the 19th century, the bayou was navigable for three to six months by steamboat from Bistineau to Minden.
-The watershed had fertile farmland, timberland and swampland.
-The bayou is now popular for fishing and its natural environment.

 History

 This area was historically occupied by members of the Caddoan Confederacy, whose territory extended into present-day Texas and Louisiana.
 They settled along the waterways, using them for transportation and fishing.
 Colonial French and later European-American settlers also took over lands along the waterways, which formed their basic transportation routes well into the 19th century.
 After the Congress repealed Prohibition in the early 20th century, Nevada County voted to retain it and the county is still "dry."

 Geography

 According to the U.S. Census Bureau, the county has a total area of 621 sqmi, of which 618 sqmi is land and 2.8 sqmi (0.5%) is water.
 The county is bounded on the north by the Little Missouri River, a branch of the Ouachita River, and drained by several tributaries of that stream and of Red River.
 Nevada County is alternately considered as part of the greater regions of South Arkansas or Southwest Arkansas.